opencloud-community/ot-controller/docs/signaling-api/moderation.md

 ### Banned

-Received when you were banned from the room.
+Received by a participant if banned from the room.
 Will be the last message before server-side websocket disconnection.

 #### Fields